ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/storyboard/README.md

 ##### 2.7 Equations/formulas: NA
 We can use the following steps to insert a new node into the stack...

-Step 1 - Create a newNode with given value.
+Step 1 - Create a newNode with given value.<br>
-Step 2 - Check whether stack is Empty (top == NULL) Step 3 - If it is Empty, then set newNode → next = NULL.
+Step 2 - Check whether stack is Empty (top == NULL)<br>
+Step 3 - If it is Empty, then set newNode → next = NULL.<br>
-Step 4 - If it is Not Empty, then set newNode → next = top.
+Step 4 - If it is Not Empty, then set newNode → next = top.<br>
-Step 5 - Finally, set top = newNode.
+Step 5 - Finally, set top = newNode.<br>

 We can use the following steps to delete a node from the stack...

-Step 1 - Check whether stack is Empty (top == NULL).
+Step 1 - Check whether stack is Empty (top == NULL).<br>
 Step 2 - If it is Empty, then display "Stack is Empty!!!
-Deletion is not possible!!!" and terminate the function Step 3 - If it is Not Empty, then define a Node pointer 'temp' and set it to 'top'.
+Deletion is not possible!!!" and terminate the function<br>
+Step 3 - If it is Not Empty, then define a Node pointer 'temp' and set it to 'top'.<br>
-Step 4 - Then set 'top = top → next'.
+Step 4 - Then set 'top = top → next'.<br>
-Step 5 - Finally, delete 'temp'. (free(temp)
+Step 5 - Finally, delete 'temp'. (free(temp)<br>

 ### 3. Flowchart 4